webtechnick/CakePHP-FileUpload-Plugin/readme.txt

 }
 ?>

-Then it will attempt to copy the file to your uploads directory set by $this->FileUpload->upload_dir:
+Then it will attempt to copy the file to your uploads directory set by $this->FileUpload->uploadDir:
 <?php
 function beforeFilter(){
   parent::beforeFilter();